 The President may appoint a cross-functional committee comprised of three members of the faculty to make the final decision.

 The decision of either the President or the cross-functional committee shall be made within 10 business days of receipt by the President of the appeal.
 The President shall send notification of the decision to the student in writing within five (5) business days of the final decision.

 Whichever process is chosen by the President, the decision of the grievance appeal is final.

 Retaliation against a student for filing a grievance is strictly prohibited.

-In addition, the Office of the Vice President for Academic Affairs (VPAA) will be asked to respond to grievances concerning maintenance of an appropriate academic environment, such as the openness of every class to reasonable and civil expression of diverse intellectual viewpoints as they may relate to material under study, and grade related appeals.
-If a student complaint cannot be resolved informally, the formal grievance appeal outlined above should be followed and submitted to the office of the Vice President for Academic Affairs.
+In addition, the Office of the Provost and Vice President for Academic Affairs will be asked to respond to grievances concerning maintenance of an appropriate academic environment, such as the openness of every class to reasonable and civil expression of diverse intellectual viewpoints as they may relate to material under study, and grade related appeals.
+If a student complaint cannot be resolved informally, the formal grievance appeal outlined above should be followed and submitted to the Office of the Provost and Vice President for Academic Affairs.